One More Time (Real McCoy song): Chart performance

-"One More Time" was a major hit on several charts, although it didn't reach the same level of success as the band's first singles.
-It peaked at number-one on the RPM Dance/Urban chart and number eight on the Canadian Hot 100 in Canada.
-The single was successful also in Australia, where it reached number three, making it the second most successful song by the band there, after "Another Night".
-In the United States, it was a moderate success, going to number 14 on the Billboard Hot Dance Club Songs chart and number 27 on the Billboard Hot 100.
-In Europe, "One More Time" peaked within the Top 30 in Iceland, reaching number 25.
-It was also a Top 90 hit in Germany, reaching number 85.
-The single was awarded with a platinum record in Australia, with a sale of 70,000 units.
+In Canada, "One More Time" peaked at number one on the RPM Dance chart and number eight on the Canadian Singles Chart.
+The single was successful also in Australia, where it reached number three, making it the second-most successful song by the band there, after "Another Night".
+In the United States, it peaked at number 14 on the Billboard Dance Club Play chart and number 27 on the Billboard Hot 100.
+In Europe, "One More Time" peaked within the top 30 in Iceland, reaching number 25.
+It also charted in Germany, reaching number 85.
+The single was awarded with a platinum record in Australia, with shipments of 70,000 units.

 Music video

-The accompanying music video for "One More Time" was shot in 1997 and was directed by Scottish director Paul Boyd.
-It features the band performing the song in a night club.
-The video was uploaded to YouTube in October 2009.
-In September 2020, it has got more than 4.9 million views.
+The accompanying music video for "One More Time" was shot in 1997 and directed by Scottish director Paul Boyd.
+It features the band performing the song onstage in a night club.
+In between this performance, frontman Olaf Jeglitza photographs kissing clubgoers at different places in the club, as well as females posing in a green-light-covered passageway.
+The video was later made available by Vevo on YouTube in 2009, and by September 2023, it had generated more than 7.7 million views.